Sher-Chowdhury/codingbee_docs/categories/docker/docker-cli-tour.md

 This command did the following tasks:

-1. download the latest official centos image - you can just do this step by running: "docker pull centos:latest"
+1. download the latest official centos image (if image of same name isn't avaiable locally) - you can just do this step by running: "docker pull centos:latest"
 2. start a container from that image to run the workload
 3. run the workload, which in this example is echo command
 4. stop the container, after/if it has finished running the workload